douglasgreen/outlines/computing/software_architecture/software_architecture.md

 ### Software Architecture and System Requirements

 Software architecture and system requirements are critical aspects of developing any software system.
 They ensure that the final product meets the intended purpose and performs reliably under various conditions.
-Let\'s break down these topics:
+Let's break down these topics:

 #### 1. Gathering and Analyzing Requirements